Your brain has many parts that work together to control thoughts, actions, responses, and everything that happens in your body.

 Once emergency personnel know what type of stroke you’re having, they can give you the right type of treatment.

 One of the most important aspects of stroke treatment is time.
 The sooner you get to a hospital, preferably a stroke center, the more likely your doctor can minimize the damage from the stroke.
-That means don’t hesitate to call your local emergency services or have someone close to you call once symptoms begin.
+Call your local emergency services or have someone close to you call as soon as symptoms begin.

-For a hemorrhagic stroke, your doctor can fit a tiny clip onto the opened artery.
-You may also need surgery if the rupture is significant.
+For a hemorrhagic stroke, you may need surgery if the rupture is significant.

 In the case of basal ganglia stroke, recovery can be especially complicated.
 A right-sided stroke can make it difficult to perceive sensations on your left side even after the stroke is over.
 You may have difficulty knowing where your left hand or foot is in space.
 Making simple movements may become more difficult.

 In addition to visual difficulties and other physical problems, you may also have emotional challenges.
 You could become more emotional than you were before the basal ganglia stroke.
-You may become depressed or anxious, and you may need the services of a mental health professional.
+You may also become depressed or anxious.
+A mental health professional can help you treat these conditions through a combination of therapy and medication.

-Your long- and short-term outlook after a basal ganglia stroke depends on how quickly you were treated and how many neurons were lost.
-The brain can sometimes recover from injury, but it will take time to recover.
-Be patient, and know that you may not have a full recovery.
+Your short-term and long-term outlook after a basal ganglia stroke depends on how quickly you were treated and how many neurons were lost.
+The brain can sometimes recover from injury, but it will take time.
+Be patient and work closely with your healthcare team to take steps toward recovery.

 If you stick with your rehabilitation program and take advantage of services in your community, you may be able to improve your chances for recovery.